4th-earth/site-fourth-earth/site-raw/content.md

 Dice Pools are a collection of dice.

 - The number of sides of dice in the pool MUST be determined by the adjusted [Difficulty Rating](#difficulty-rating) in the [Difficulty Rating table](#difficulty-rating-table).
-- The number of dice in the pool MUST NOT exceed the number of [Proficiency Ranks](#proficiency-ranks) applied to the Action.
+- The number of dice in the pool MUST NOT exceed the number of [Proficiency Ranks](#proficiency-ranks) applied to the Action; SHOULD NOT include parent proficiencies.
 - Dice Pools MUST have at least 1 die regardless of Difficulty Rating or Proficiency Ranks; referred to as the base die.
 - Rolling 1 on a single die in the Dice Pool MUST represent successful completion of the action.
 - Dice Pools SHOULD NOT exceed 5 dice, which keeps the pool manageable and allows room for additional dice to facilitate things like critical success, failure, or both.

 ## Proficiency Ranks

-Proficiency Ranks represent the level of proficiency a [Character](#characters) has performing certain types of actions or using a tool.
+Proficiency Ranks represent the level of proficiency a [Character](#characters) has performing certain Actions, using a tool, or combination.
 Proficiency Points are sub-aspects of a Proficiency Rank.

-- Each rank SHOULD require earning two or more Proficiency Points toward the rank.
+- Each rank MUST require earning two or more Proficiency Points toward the rank.
      - Each rank SHOULD be achievable in roughly four attempts.
     - Proficiency Points SHOULD NOT be earned if the Difficulty Rating is 0.
 - The implementation SHOULD be stable for the entire session.
 	- The implementation MAY be adjusted from session to session.